Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is key.

 Air conditioners are typically installed on concrete pads.
 Over time, the pad can crack, shift or sink.
-This can result in malfunctions and even premature replacement.
-Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.
+This can result in breakdowns and even premature replacement.
+Let’s discuss some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor